Supporting Oakland warehouse fire victims

 - YouCaring funds have been set up to support victims

-(CNN)A huge fire erupted at a two-story warehouse containing artists' studios Friday night in Oakland, California, killing at least nine people.
-Dozens are missing.
+(CNN)A huge fire erupted at a two-story warehouse during an electronic dance concert Friday night in Oakland, California.
+Authorities have found 24 bodies in the wreckage.
 Impact Your World has gathered some details on ways you can support the victims.

 The Alameda County Coroner's Bureau has established a Family Assistance Center with the American Red Cross at 2425 East 12th Street in Oakland.
 If you are trying to locate a loved one, you may go to the center or call 510-382-3000 for information.
 Grief counselors and other resources will be available on site.